You are not reading the latest stable version of this documentation. If you want up-to-date information, please have a look at 0.3.5.x.

 Write instruction manuals or commit to the docs

-Check out the Contribute section of this site for more details.
+Check out the Contribute <https://start9.com/contribute> page for more details.